-- 1. Insert the key in the ignition and turn to ON position.
+- 1. Insert the key in the ignition switch and turn to ON position.

-- 2. Test the throttle control lever.
+- 2 Test throttle control lever.

-- 3. Activate the primer (2 to 3 times).
+- 3. Activate the primer (2 or 3 times).

-NOTE: Primer is not necessary when the engine is warm.
+NOTE: The use of the primer is not necessary when the en-

-- 4. Ensure the tether cut-out cap is in position and that the cord is attached to your clothing.
-Check that the emergency cut-out button is in the release upper position. - Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
-Slowly release the rewind starter handle.

-Check operation of the emergency cut-out switch, and the tether switch.
-Restart the engine.
+- 4. Make sure that the tether cut-out cap is in position and that the cord is attached to your clothing.
+Check that the emergency cut-out button is in the released upper position. - Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
+Slowly release the rewind starter handle. - WARNING: Do not apply throttle while starting. - 6.
+Check the operation of the emergency cut-out switch and the tether switch.
+Restart the engine. - WARNING: If engine does not shut-off when applying the emergency cut-out switch and pulling the tether cut-out cap, stop the engine by turning off the ignition key.
+Do not operate the vehicle further, see your dealer. - 7.
+Allow the engine to warm before operating at full throttle.